 Note: All of the immature stages are easily overlooked.
 They are usually pale, almost translucent, and blend with the color of the leaf to which they are attached.
 Superficially they are similar to several scale insects.

-Whitefly Control: Yellow sticky traps are helpful for monitoring and suppressing adult populations.
-If found, use the Bug Blaster or hose off plants with a strong stream of water to reduce pest numbers.
-Natural predators of this pest include ladybugs and lacewing, which feed on their eggs and the whitefly parasite which destroys nymphs and pupae.
+Yellow sticky traps are helpful for monitoring and suppressing adult populations.
+If found, use the Bug Blaster to hose off plants with a strong stream of water and reduce pest numbers.
+Natural predators of this pest include ladybugs and lacewing larvae, which feed on their eggs and the whitefly parasite which destroys nymphs and pupae.
 For best results, make releases when pest levels are low to medium.
-If populations are high, use a least-toxic, short-lived natural pesticide to establish control, then release predatory insects to maintain control.
-Insecticidal soap, neem oil and botanical insecticides can be used to spot treat heavily infested areas.
-Spot treat with insecticidal soap or botanical insecticides if population become intolerable.
+If populations are high, use a least-toxic, short-lived organic pesticide to establish control, then release predatory insects to maintain control.
+Insecticidal soap, neem oil and botanical insecticides can be used to spot treat heavily infested areas if population become intolerable.

 Tip: Horticultural oils, which work by smothering insects, are very effective on all stages of this pest.

 Note: Ants feed on the honeydew that sucking insects produce and will protect these pests from their natural enemies.
-An application of Tanglefoot Pest Barrier to the stalks of roses and other woody plants will help keep ants away.
+An application of Tanglefoot Pest Barrier to the stalks of roses and other woody plants will help get rid of ants.